persist-os/vector-native/README.md

 **A collaborative protocol for defining the optimal, low-token communication language between AI agents.**

-Vector-Native is an open-source research initiative focused on drastically reducing Large Language Model (LLM) token usage and improving the precision of AI-to-AI communication.
-We achieve this by replacing verbose natural language with compact, structured symbols.
+Vector-Native is an open-source research initiative exploring how structured symbols can improve the precision and efficiency of AI-to-AI communication.
+By replacing verbose natural language with compact symbols, we're investigating whether machines can communicate more clearly with less ambiguity.

 ---

-## The Evidence: Massive Token Reduction
+## Initial Results: Early Testing

-Empirical testing demonstrates that Vector-Native provides substantial savings across diverse scenarios, models, and compliance levels.
+Our initial experiments suggest potential for significant token reduction, though results vary dramatically based on system prompt, use case, and task complexity.

-**Real results from OpenAI API testing (gpt-4o-mini, 5 scenarios):**
+**Early results from OpenAI API testing (gpt-4o-mini, 5 test scenarios):**

 | Variant | Compliance | Avg Token Reduction | Use Case |
 |---------|-----------|---------------------|----------|